 February 1, 2017 ~ Alternative rock guitarist, bassist, singer Robert Dahlqvist passed away in Bagarmossen, Sweden ~ Best known as a member of the Hellacopters, joining as a permanent member in 1999 and remaining with the band close to a decade.
 Also worked with the Thunder Express, Dundertåget, Wilmer X, Stefan Sundström, the Diamond Dogs, Solution, Wayne Kramer, Necronaut and others ~ Dahlqvist was born in 1976

-February 1, 2013 ~ Gospel, R&B singer, keyboardist, songwriter Cecil Womack, full name Cecil Dale Womack, passed away in Johannesburg, South Africa ~ Member of sibling outfit the Valentinos, known for songs such as Lookin' For A Love, It's All Over Now and I Found A True Love.
-Their songs would be covered by the Rolling Stones, the J Geils Band, Wilson Pickett, Solomon Burke, and others.
-Going by the moniker Womack & Womack he and his wife Linda Womack would enjoy popularity in the 1980s in Europe.
-Songs such as Love Wars, Celebrate The World, and their best-known Teardrops, would all reach top 20 in the UK ~ Womack was born in 1947
+February 1, 2013 ~ Gospel, R&B singer, keyboardist Cecil Womack, full name Cecil Dale Womack, passed away in Johannesburg, South Africa ~ Member of sibling outfit the Valentinos, known for songs such as Lookin' For A Love, It's All Over Now and I Found A True Love.
+Their songs would be covered by the Rolling Stones, the J Geils Band, Wilson Pickett, and Solomon Burke.
+Going by the moniker Womack & Womack, Cecil and his wife Linda Womack would enjoy popularity in the 1980s in Europe.
+Songs such as Love Wars, Celebrate The World, and their best known Teardrops, would all reach top 20 in the UK ~ Womack was born in 1947

 February 1, 2003 ~ Ramó Santamaria Rodriguez, commonly known as percussionist, bandleader Mongo Santamaria, passed away in Miami, Florida, USA ~ Leading figure in the pachanga and boogaloo dance crazes of the 1960s.
 Would focus primarily on salsa and Latin jazz from the 1970s forward.
 Known for songs such as Para Ti and Watermelon Man, the latter written and originally recorded by Herbie Hancock ~ Santamaria was born in 1917